slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Are all world leaders psychopathic?

+2022-03-07

+- Hard to categorize (Ethics, Society, Geopolitics, Democracy) article that worths a read.
+Not exactly "news" but helps to make sense of the world a little bit better.

 ### Eco-anxiety

 2022-02-25